near-guildnet/docs/Staking_Pool_Cheatsheet.md

 source ~/.profile
 ```

-If you get stuck, give a look to the [troubleshooting page](https://github.com/nearprotocol/stakewars/blob/master/troubleshooting.md), open an issue, or join [near.chat](https://near.chat) on Discord
+If you get stuck, give a look to the [troubleshooting page](https://github.com/nearprotocol/stakewars/blob/master/troubleshooting.md), open an issue, or join [The OSA Discord Server](https://discord.com/invite/t9Kgbvf)